 Every field.
 No hidden columns.
 No ‘contact us for that’.
 The full data dictionary is public.

-Industry-standard machine-readable API spec.
+Industry-standard machine-readable API specification.
 Auto-generate clients in any language.
 Plug into existing developer tooling.

 Try the API before you commit.
 Validate the integration in an afternoon, not a procurement cycle.